zeldaret/oot-vc/README.md

 Sometimes you may need to tweak the source in order for things to import correctly, for example by explicitly marking auto-inlined functions as `inline`.

-### Debug Info

-The files in the `debug/` directory contain a dump of the DWARF debugging information in the original ELF.
-Functions marked as `// Erased` were present at one time but have been stripped by the linker, because they were either unused or inlined at all call sites.